Ân Thi district: Middle Ages

-Right after the revolt movement was defeated in 1891, the Governor-General restored civil administrative regulations, therefore, the area of Ân Thi was restored as before.
+Right after the revolt movement was defeated in 1891, the Governor-General restored civil administrative regulations; therefore, the area of Ân Thi was restored as before.

-XX century
+20th century

-Under the State of Vietnam regime, Ân Thi rural district has been changed to Ân Thi district (quận Ân Thi).
-Until 1955, it was restored to the "rural districf" regulation under the Democratic Republic of Vietnam.
+Under the State of Vietnam regime, Ân Thi rural district was renamed Ân Thi district (quận Ân Thi).
+Until 1955, it was restored to the rural district regulation under the Democratic Republic of Vietnam.

-On February 24, 1979, according to Decision 70/CP of the Council of Ministers, Ân Thi merged with Kim Động into Kim Thi rural district (金施縣, huyện Kim Thi), belonging to Hải Hưng province.
+On February 24, 1979, according to Decision 70/CP of the Council of Ministers, Ân Thi, together with Kim Động, were consolidated into Kim Thi rural district, part to Hải Hưng province.

-After 17 years of consolidation, in April 1996, to implement Decree 05/NĐ-CP dated January 27, 1996, by Prime Minister Võ Văn Kiệt, Kim Thi rural district was separated into two districts of Ân Thi and Kim Động as before.
+After 17 years of consolidation, in April 1996, to implement Decree 05/NĐ-CP dated January 27, 1996, by Prime Minister Võ Văn Kiệt, Kim Thi rural district was separated into the two districts of Ân Thi and Kim Động as before.

-XXI century
+21st century

-On October 24, 2024, the National Assembly Standing Committee issued Resolution 1248/NQ-UBTVQH15 on the arrangement of the commune-level administrative unit of Hưng Yên province in the period of 2023–2025, what has been valid from December 1, 2024.
-Accordingly, 6 communes in Ân Thi rural district were merged each other to implement the streamlined policy of the apparatus (chính-sách tinh-gọn bộ máy nhà-nước) that Party's General Secretary Tô Lâm set out.
+On October 24, 2024, the National Assembly Standing Committee issued Resolution 1248/NQ-UBTVQH15 on the arrangement of the commune-level administrative unit of Hưng Yên province for the period 2023 to 2025, valid as of December 1, 2024.
+Accordingly, six communes in Ân Thi rural district were merged to implement the streamlined policy of the apparatus (chính-sách tinh-gọn bộ máy nhà-nước) set out by the Party's General Secretary Tô Lâm.

 Geography

 Topography

-Ân Thi rural district covers an area of 128 km^{2}.
-In particular, most of its terrain is flat, with some locations still in a state which is lower than the sea level, thus, they are easily affected by floods in every rainy season.
+Ân Thi rural district covers an area of 128 km2.
+In particular, most of its terrain is flat, with some locations lower than the sea level; thus, they are easily affected by floods during rainy season.

 Currently, Ân Thi is divided into 18 commune-level administrative units.